zerasul/dockerretro/README.md

 * GBA: create a docker image with devkitpro libraries and tools and generate a volume for compile and generate gba roms.
 * NDS: create a docker image with devkitpro libraries and tools and generate a volume for compile and generate nds roms.
+* SDL: Create a docker image with SDL2 for linux or using cross compiling with mingw32.

 ## Build image